frankiesanjana/bake-it-better/README.md

     - Incorporate the ability for users to apply filters to the website (e.g. filter for only bakes with a difficulty rating of "easy", etc.)
     - Add functionality for users to search all bakes using keywords
     - Expand the Best For page into separate pages so that a user can save bakes for multiple occasions, as well as being able to customise what those occasions are

+### Plane 3: Structure and Data Model
+## Data Model
+- model schema

+### Plane 4: Skeleton and Wireframes

+### Plane 5: Surface

+## Agile Methodology
+For each sprint, the user stories for that sprint were added to the project board.
+Each user story is marked as belonging to its parent Epic, and has acceptance criteria that had to be met before it could be marked as complete.
+Associated developer tasks are listed below the acceptance criteria for each user story, and Story Points (an estimate made before work is begun that reflect the amount of work needed to complete a user story) have also been noted.

+Further notes about the Agile development are described in the [Agile documentation here](https://github.com/frankiesanjana/bake-it-better/blob/main/docs/Agile.md) and the user stories can be seen on the [project board](https://github.com/users/frankiesanjana/projects/6/views/1) that was used to manage Agile development.

+## Testing
+- The testing undertaken for this project is described in detail in separate [Testing documentation](https://github.com/frankiesanjana/bake-it-better/blob/main/docs/Testing.md).
+- include bugs in Testing.md

 ### Security
 - database security (env.py file)